cameronmcefee/guideguide-string-notation/spec.md

 |<10px, $*3, >10px|V100px
 ```

 GuideGuide is awesome, but due to the fact that its values come from static inputs, users are provided a limited number of options as to how they can create grids.
-With the GuideGuide form it is not possible to create grids with arbitrary such as sidebars.
+With the GuideGuide form it is not possible to create grids with arbitrary grids such as sidebars.

 This spec defines a written language called GuideGuide String Notation (GGSN) that can be used to "write" custom grids.
 GuideGuide itself will run using GGSN.
 The GuideGuide form will simply be a frontend that outputs GGSN to be parsed by the underlying logic.